-I’ve also been inspired by Danny and Katherine Dreyer’s new book, Chi Marathon, a book I’ve been waiting a long time for.
-Not just a marathon running training plan, although there is one in it; this book will take you through a seven phase technique based program which will have you at the start line of your marathon more prepared than you thought possible.
-It’s a book that will change how you approach marathon running and might even change your life.
+I’ve also been inspired by Danny and Katherine Dreyer’s last book, Chi Marathon, a book I’ve been waiting a long time for.
+It’s not just a marathon training plan, although there is one in it; this book will take you through a seven phase technique based program which will have you at the start line of your marathon more prepared than you thought possible.
+It’s a book that will change how you approach marathon running… and it might even change your life.

-So, armed with years of practice and this book, I’ve decided 2013 will be marathon running year for me.
+So, armed with years of practice, and this book, I’ve decided next year will be a marathon running year for me.
 I would like to spend a year focusing on heart rate training without the distraction of marathon training and hopefully be in my best shape for running a marathon in the autumn of next year.